melv618/melv618.github.io/blogposts/WindowsForensicsLab.md

 ---
 layout: default
-title: "Digital Forensics: Building a Windows Investigation Lab"
+title: "Digital Forensics: Building a Windows Workstation Lab"
 ---

-# Building a Windows Investigation Lab
+# Building a Windows Workstation Lab

 ## Description
 The goal of this lab is to provide a hands-on environment for learning forensic techniques/tools, analyzing data, and understanding digital evidence handling in accordance with [NIST SP 800-86](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-86.pdf).